SamsidParty/OberonRemote/README.md

 [Dualsense Controller]  <---Bluetooth--->  [PC Acting As Input Server]  <---Wi-Fi--->  [Xbox]

+# Disclaimer ⚠️

+Some apps and games may not work properly with Oberon Remote Input.
+Apps are able to detect and block synthetic inputs so there's no guarantee that everything will work smoothly in all situations.

 # Setup Instructions ⚒️

 ## 1. Install On Your Console